Follow me on Twitter

-• Threading the Labyrinth
+Threading the Labyrinth by Tiffani Angus

-“A poignant and elegant meditation on time and identity” – M. R. Carey, author of The Girl with All the Gifts
+“A poignant and elegant meditation on time and identity” – M. R. Carey, author of The Girl With All the Gifts

 “Absolute garden of delights, full of sensual mystery, strange dreams, and haunting and peculiar magic.
 A beautiful debut.” – Alison Littlewood, author of The Hidden People and Mistletoe